 DIRECTOR OF FINANCE AND OPERATIONS

-Anna Campos has recently joined the Hub as Director of Finance and Operations, following her work with the Canadian Council for International Co-operation, where she made her name in the Development sector spearheading transformative initiatives as head of administration.
-Anna brings an international perspective to her management responsibilities, having previously worked for the American Consulate General in Jerusalem and Canadian Embassy in Tel Aviv, and is excited about supporting the Hub's domestic and international work through operational renewal.
-With academic credentials in Economics, French Literature and Public Administration, as well as an unbounded interest in all things cultural and linguistic, she is looking forward to working with the great team and supporting the important work of the Hub.
+Anna Campos is responsible for the administrative services of the Hub, including finances, budgets, grants, and human resources.
+Prior to her employment at the Hub, she worked at the Canadian Council for International Co-operation, where she made her name in the development sector spearheading transformative initiatives as Head of Administration.
+Anna brings an international perspective to her management responsibilities, having previously worked for the American Consulate General in Jerusalem and Canadian Embassy in Tel Aviv.
+Anna speaks English, French, Hebrew, Turkish, Arabic, Russian and some Spanish.
+With academic credentials in Economics, French Literature and Public Administration, as well as an unbounded interest in all things cultural and linguistic, she is excited about supporting the Hub's domestic and international work.

 SENIOR PROGRAM MANAGER